-Delivering babies, working with children, treating depression, and performing surgical procedures including vasectomies are his professional interests.
+Working with children, treating anxiety & depression, and performing surgical procedures including vasectomies are his professional interests.
 With a special concern in caring for the terminally ill, Dr. Richter obtained his certification in Hospice and Palliative Care in 2007 and currently serves as the Medical Director for Heartland Hospice.
-For two consecutive years, he received the award for Outstanding Medical Director from Heartland Hospice.

 He is a member of the American Academy of Family Medicine, the Wisconsin Academy of Family Medicine and the Wisconsin Medical Society.

 Dr. Richter is a co-founder of Family Care of the Fox Cities with Dr. Lindo-Drusch.
-He has been married over 25 years and is the proud parent of two sons.
-His personal interests include being involved in the community, especially church.
-He also enjoys science fiction, walking and bird watching.
+He has been married over 35 years and is the proud parent of two sons, and has three grandchildren.
+His personal interests include reading (especially science fiction), walking and bird watching.